-Humans explore both task-relevant and task-relevant dimensions during reward-based motor learning [32].
-Other work suggests that children's exploration might be less well-aligned to the relevant task dimension than adults' exploration (for a review see [27]).
+Humans explore both task-relevant and task-irrelevant dimensions during rewardbased motor learning [35].
+Other work suggests that children's exploration might be less well-aligned to the relevant task dimension than adults' exploration (for a review, see [27]).
 Using a task in which participants controlled the lateral position of a visual cursor with the movements of their upper body and learned the mapping between upper body angle and lateral cursor position, it has been found that children were slower to align their variability to the task-relevant dimension [28].
-Our study provided no indication that children and adults differentially align their variability to the task-relevant dimension as they appeared to increase variability in the task-irrelevant dimensions of circularity and circle position similar to how adults increased variability in these dimensions (Figure A3).
+Our study provided no indication that children and adults differentially align their variability to the task-relevant dimension, as they appeared to increase variability in the task-irrelevant dimensions of circularity and circle position similar to how adults increased the variability in these dimensions (Figure A3).

 To assess variability more reliably and to compare exploration between age groups, future studies will have to include more trials.
-We previously recommended measuring about 500 trials [33].
-The 80-100 trials were measured in on average 6 minutes.
-After these 6 minutes, children still reported high motivation.
+We previously recommended measuring about 500 trials [30].
+The 80-100 trials were measured in, on average, 6 min.
+After these 6 min, children still reported high motivation.
 Hence, within twenty minutes, the trial number could be increased sufficiently.

 We conclude that our circle task is suited for assessing reward-based motor learning in children (7-17).
-Within a 6-minute task, we found substantial reward-based motor learning across ages (Figure 2a,b) and observed the hallmark of exploration: a clear increase in variability following failure for both age groups (Figure 2c).
-Some advantages of our task are that the next movement starts close to where the previous movement ends, and that the complexity of the task can be easily increased by rewarding additional shape aspects such as smoothness and symmetry rather than size only.
+Within a 6-min task, we found substantial reward-based motor learning across ages (Figure 2a,b) and observed the hallmark of exploration: a clear increase in variability following failure for both age groups (Figure 2c).
+Some advantages of our task are that the next movement starts close to where the previous movement ends and that the complexity of the task can be easily increased by rewarding additional shape aspects such as smoothness and symmetry rather than size only.
 This will allow future studies to test whether differences between children and adults arise when the task is more complex.
+For instance, children might have more problems in solving the credit assignment problem when the feedback is based on multiple aspects of the drawn trajectory.
 The set-up using a laptop and Wacom device is portable and does not require participants to visit the lab, which might be an obstacle when testing children [12].

-The task can be improved by adding trials with performance-independent feedback, ('error clamps' [34]) to study the modulation of variability following success and failure [9].
+Our study limitations can be improved by adding trials with performance-independent feedback ('error clamps' [36]) to study the modulation of variability following success and failure [9].
 Also, withholding feedback or providing a reward clamp in the first five trials will help to establish a more reliable baseline.
-Finally, the measurement of motivation can be improved: the internal reliability of the questionnaire items was low and experimenters had trouble facilitating proper behavioral measurement of motivation.
-In future studies, the behavioral measure of motivation might be implemented in the task by increasing the number of trials in the motivation phase and removing verbal experimenter instructions before the motivation phase.
+Finally, the measurement of motivation can be improved: the internal reliability of the questionnaire items was low, and experimenters had trouble facilitating the proper behavioral measurement of motivation.
+In future studies, the behavioral measure of motivation might be implemented in the task by increasing the number of trials in the motivation phase and removing the verbal experimenter instructions before the motivation phase.
 However, even without these adjustments, the task we established can be used for measuring reward-based motor learning in children.